lbxa/3900-project-eval/README.md

 Scalability Score: 4

 Strengths:
-- The project addresses a relevant and increasingly significant issue, mental health and stress management, which can have a broad societal impact.
+- The project addresses a relevant and timely issue, given the increasing focus on mental health and well-being.
-- The use of wearable data and AI/ML algorithms offers a novel approach to stress tracking, combining modern technologies meaningfully.
+- The app has the potential to benefit a broad audience, including individuals seeking to manage stress more effectively and healthcare providers.

 Weaknesses:
-- The project lacks clear differentiation from existing stress management apps, potentially reducing its novelty and impact, especially from an academic perspective.
+- The proposal lacks clarity on the specific algorithms and data inputs required to accurately measure stress, leaving it to the team to determine feasibility.
-- The requirement to integrate and harmonize data from multiple wearable devices within a 10-week timeframe is highly challenging and may be overly ambitious for a student project.
+- The need to integrate data from various wearable devices adds a layer of complexity, potentially making it challenging to standardize data collection and interpretation within the 10-week timeframe.

 Suggestions for Improvement:
+- Provide a more detailed preliminary analysis of existing methods for stress tracking, including both strengths and limitations, to guide the development process.
-- Narrow the scope to a single wearable device initially to ensure the project is feasible within the given timeframe.
-This will help the team focus on developing a robust prototype and deliver a polished, complete product.
+- Narrow the scope initially to focus on one type of wearable device to ensure a proof of concept, then plan for expansion to other devices.
+This would make the project more manageable within the given timeframe while still allowing for future scalability.
-- Include a comprehensive review of existing stress management apps and clearly articulate how this project offers a unique contribution or improvement over existing solutions.
-This will address potential academic originality concerns and highlight the project's innovation.

 P68 - Transition Dashboard - Custom AI
 Impact Score: 3

-Feasibility Score: 3
+Feasibility Score: 2

-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project addresses a relevant issue for international students, potentially easing their transition process which can have a significant impact in a local context.
+- The project addresses a legitimate need for international students, providing a clearer transition plan post-acceptance.
-- The dual focus on a real-time updating dashboard and a custom AI for onboarding provides a good mix of practical application and innovation, which could be highly engaging and educational for the students.
+- It offers a mix of practical development (dashboard) and advanced concepts (custom AI) that can challenge the students and enhance their skill sets.

 Weaknesses:
-- The project's description indicates that the current prototype uses no-code tools like Bubble.
-An off-the-shelf solution may exist, which could make the custom development aspect less impactful from an academic advancement viewpoint.
-- The timeframe of 10 weeks, especially with only 8 hours of commitment per week per student, appears very tight for such a comprehensive project.
-Achieving a fully functional and polished product seems challenging.
+- The project appears overcomplicated with the addition of a custom AI without demonstrating the necessity of AI over simpler, rule-based automation.
+- Feasibility is questionable due to the broad scope encompassing data analytics, visualizations, and AI within a limited timeframe of 10 weeks.

 Suggestions for Improvement:
-- Narrow down the scope to either the dashboard or the AI component.
-This would allow deeper focus and elevate the chance of producing a high-quality deliverable.
-A more focused project might also advance academic understanding better.
-- Leverage existing tools and libraries to accelerate development and ensure a stronger final product.
-This can include using established AI frameworks and visualization libraries, which would also be a valuable learning experience for the students.
+- Simplify the project by first developing a functional dashboard and basic bot using rule-based automation.
+This will ensure a comprehensible and doable scope within the given timeline, before attempting more complex AI integrations.
+- Conduct a thorough initial research phase to evaluate existing solutions and determine whether all of the proposed functionalities are truly necessary for the stated goals.
+This might illuminate areas that can be streamlined for better feasibility.

 P70 - Development of a Windows Client Dashboard Program for Real-time Monitoring of General Practitioners Daily Workload Statistics and Basic Compliance
-Impact Score: 4
+Impact Score: 3
-Feasibility Score: 3
+Feasibility Score: 4
 Scalability Score: 3

 Strengths:
-- The project addresses a significant issue in the healthcare sector, specifically the management and compliance monitoring of General Practitioners' daily workloads, which could enhance operational efficiency and compliance with Medicare regulations.
+- The project addresses a tangible problem for General Practitioners, aiming to improve workload management and compliance monitoring.
-- The use of SQL and client/server application development are well within the capabilities of computer science students and provide a valuable learning experience in widely applicable skills.
+- The use of SQL and client/server application development provides a strong learning opportunity for students in practical and widely-used technologies.

 Weaknesses:
-- The project relies on accessing and understanding the BP schema for tables and views, which is not publicly accessible.
-This dependency on third-party support can introduce delays and complications.
-- The project’s scope may be too ambitious for a 10-week timeframe, given the requirement for real-time data processing and frequent updates, which may demand a robust and well-optimized implementation.
+- The problem, while practical, does not have a transformative societal or academic impact, limiting it to moderate significance primarily for specific users within the healthcare domain.
+- Potential complexity in understanding the Best Practice schema and limitations in data access may pose challenges for students.

 Suggestions for Improvement:
-- Narrow the project scope to focus on a specific subset of features initially, such as real-time appointment tracking or Medicare rule compliance monitoring.
-This will allow the team to deliver a polished and functional product within the given timeframe.
-- Enhance collaboration with BP software support early in the project to ensure access to the necessary database schema and potentially seek mentorship or additional resources that can aid in understanding and utilizing the BP software framework more effectively.

-Overall, while the project is impactful and feasible to a certain degree, addressing the highlighted weaknesses and refining the scope could make it more manageable and scalable within the given constraints.
+- Increase the impact by integrating features that could benefit a wider range of healthcare professionals or similar industries, expanding its application and significance.
+- Ensure detailed documentation and scheduled support from Best Practice software developers to facilitate understanding of the database schema, reducing potential bottlenecks in data query accuracy and application performance improvement.

+Overall, the project holds practical relevance and is feasible for students, but its impact is limited and poses moderate scalability.
+Engaging with a bigger audience and providing comprehensive technical support can enhance the project's overall effectiveness.

 P71 - Providing Web-Based Access for General Practitioners to Manage Appointments in Best Practice Medical Software Impact Score: 3
-Feasibility Score: 3
+Feasibility Score: 4
 Scalability Score: 4

 Strengths:
-- The project addresses a real-world problem: enabling general practitioners to easily manage appointments remotely through web-based access.
-- Flexibility in choosing development tools and frameworks allows the team to leverage their specific strengths and knowledge.
+- The project addresses a practical problem in the medical field, potentially benefiting General Practitioners by making appointment management more convenient.
+- The scope is well-defined with clear requirements and attainable objectives, aiding in a structured development approach.

 Weaknesses:
-- The problem might not be novel in an academic research context; similar solutions could potentially exist or be developed with more detailed research.
-- Extracting and understanding the Best Practice medical software's database schema might present significant challenges and require more time than anticipated.
+- The problem, while notable, is not highly novel and does not indicate a transformative societal or industry impact.
+Extensions of current functionalities are being developed rather than entirely new solutions.
+- Lack of publicly available table and view schemas for Best Practice software could pose significant challenges during development, risking delays or incomplete features.

 Suggestions for Improvement:
-- Conduct a thorough literature review and market analysis to understand existing solutions and ensure the project offers distinct advantages or improvements.
-This could help in refining the project’s objectives or highlighting innovative aspects.
-- Break down the project into smaller, more manageable milestones with clear timelines.
-This will help in maintaining focus, managing time effectively, and ensuring that each team member can contribute meaningfully to the project.
+- Strengthen the project's impact by including additional features that could provide a more holistic solution for General Practitioners.
+For instance, integrating telehealth functionalities or automated notifications could make the solution more impactful.
+- Establish a contingency plan for obtaining the necessary database schema information.
+This could include direct agreements with BP support or developing partnerships with practitioners who use the software and are willing to provide anonymized data for testing.

+Overall, the project has a clear sense of purpose and is achievable within the given timeframe.
+Enhancing its features and guaranteeing access to necessary resources can elevate its potential further.

-P72 - Crowd-Sourced Online Data Annotation Platform Impact Score: 4
+P72 - Crowd-Sourced Online Data Annotation Platform Impact Score: 3
 Feasibility Score: 3
 Scalability Score: 4

 Strengths:
-- The project addresses a significant problem in the machine learning domain, namely, the need for high-quality annotated data, which has substantial implications for both industry and academia.
+- The project addresses a well-acknowledged need in the data-driven industry for efficient and cost-effective data annotation.
-- The platform has well-defined features like user management, task creation, real-time progress tracking, and a payment system, making it comprehensive and practical.
+- It incorporates a wide range of skills and technologies (web development, machine learning, SQL/NoSQL databases), providing a comprehensive learning experience for the students.

 Weaknesses:
-- The project may face considerable challenges in implementing the machine learning backend for annotation suggestions within the 10-week timeframe, given the complexity and required expertise.
+- The requirement for a basic machine learning backend to provide annotation suggestions could overcomplicate the project, especially without rigorous proof that AI is necessary.
-- Ensuring data security and user privacy can be a significant hurdle, especially with handling sensitive datasets and payment information.
+- The time frame of 10 weeks may be too tight to develop a mature and reliable payment system that correctly compensates freelancers based on task complexity and volume.

 Suggestions for Improvement:
-- Narrow the project scope by focusing primarily on developing the core features of the platform (user accounts, task creation, and basic annotation tools) before tackling more advanced functionalities like machine learning backend suggestions.
+- Consider simplifying the project scope by initially focusing on building a robust web platform with basic annotation and user management features, and propose the ML-backed annotation suggestions as a future enhancement.
-- Implement a phased approach to development, prioritizing essential features first and planning for additional functionalities (like integration with third-party tools) as future enhancements.
-This management can help ensure deliverables are met within the given timeframe.
+- Ensure detailed planning and distribution of tasks within the team to cover critical areas like frontend development, backend development, database management, and testing, to maximize productivity and project completion within the stipulated time frame.

 P73 - Analytics of Web Application
 Impact Score: 3
 Feasibility Score: 3
-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project addresses the increasing need for data analytics within web applications, which holds significant value for businesses looking to improve their operations.
+- The project addresses a relevant and moderately impactful problem in web application analytics, which can aid businesses in improving their operations.
-- The project incorporates comprehensive skills and technologies, which will offer students a broad learning experience in web development, data analytics, and UI/UX design.
+- Provides an opportunity for students to gain experience in a variety of technical skills, including web development, security, and data analytics, which are highly relevant to the industry.

 Weaknesses:
-- The problem being addressed, while relevant, is not particularly novel.
-Many off-the-shelf solutions already exist for web analytics, making the academic contribution less significant.
+- The problem being addressed, while useful, is not exceptionally novel or transformative.
+Several existing tools already provide similar functionalities, thus reducing the novelty and potential benefit.
-- The project scope is quite broad, covering everything from user account management to comprehensive data analytics and system configuration.
-This could be challenging to complete in the given 10-week timeframe, especially for a diverse team of 6 students.
+- The project scope is quite broad and ambitious given the 10-week timeframe, potentially leading to a lack of depth in certain areas or an incomplete final product.
+The inclusion of video processing is also ambiguous and could complicate the project unnecessarily.

 Suggestions for Improvement:
-- Narrow the focus of the project to a specific aspect of web analytics, such as user behavior tracking or system reliability metrics.
-This would make the project more feasible and enable the team to produce a polished, high-quality product within the timeframe.
-- Consider adding an element of innovation, such as machine learning algorithms to predict user behavior or integrating real-time analytics with actionable insights.
-This could increase the academic impact and novelty of the project.
+- Narrow the scope of the project to focus on a few key functionalities rather than trying to cover a wide range.
+For example, prioritize essential features like user account management, basic data analytics, and data visualization while potentially omitting more complex aspects like video processing.
+- Clearly define what differentiates this analytics tool from existing solutions.
+This could be achieved by identifying unique features or performance enhancements, thereby increasing the project's impact and originality.

 P76 - Web Tool for Evaluating Software Reliability Impact Score: 3

-Feasibility Score: 3
+Feasibility Score: 2

-Scalability Score: 4
+Scalability Score: 3

 Strengths:
-- The project targets a well-defined problem within software engineering, specifically focusing on the evaluation of software reliability, which is a crucial aspect for both academic and industry applications.
+- The project addresses a relevant topic in software engineering: evaluating software reliability, which is important for maintaining quality standards in software development.
-- The proposal includes a comprehensive list of requirements and skills needed, which helps in scoping and preparing for the project in a structured manner.
+- The project covers a wide range of important software development skills including web development, API design, and the implementation of secure coding practices, which can be highly educational for the students involved.

 Weaknesses:
-- The novelty of the project is limited as there are existing tools and platforms that perform similar functions, such as SonarQube or various Continuous Integration/Continuous Deployment (CI/CD) tools with reliability testing features.
-- The scope is quite broad for a 10-week timeframe, particularly given that the project involves developing a robust and scalable web application with multiple features including user management, system configuration, analysis, and reporting.
+- The project appears to be overcomplicated by integrating multiple complex requirements such as AI-based evaluation of software artefacts without providing rigorous justification for the need for AI.
+- Given the wide range of technologies and requirements, it may be highly challenging for a team of 6 students to achieve a robust, secure, and fully functional web tool within a 10-week timeframe, especially with the high expectations for documentation and testing.

 Suggestions for Improvement:
-- Narrow down the project scope to focus on a specific aspect of software reliability evaluation, perhaps introducing a novel analytical method or a unique feature that differentiates it from existing tools.
+- Narrow down the scope of the project to ensure it is feasible within the given timeframe.
+For example, instead of including AI right away, the project could initially focus on a rule-based approach for evaluating software reliability and plan to incorporate AI in future iterations.
-- Include a detailed project timeline and breakdown of tasks.
-Assign specific roles and responsibilities to team members to ensure that all necessary skills are covered and to make the project more manageable within the 10-week timeframe.
+- Provide a more detailed and phase-wise project plan that clearly outlines achievable milestones and the distribution of tasks among team members to improve focus and manage expectations within the project duration.

-This evaluation provides a balanced but stringent assessment, highlighting the notable strengths while pointing out critical areas for improvement in both novelty and feasibility.